Gloucestershire Royal Hospital: Notable births

-On 29 December 2010, the first great-grandchild of Queen Elizabeth II was born at the hospital, a baby girl named Savannah Phillips.
-On 29 March 2012, The Queen' second great-grandchild Isla Phillips was born at the hospital.
-On 17 January 2014, The Queen's granddaughter Zara Tindall gave birth to a baby girl, Mia Grace Tindall, at the hospital.
+On 29 December 2010, the first great-grandchild of Queen Elizabeth II was born at the hospital, the daughter of Peter Phillips.
+On 29 March 2012, The Queen's second great-grandchild was born at the hospital.
+On 17 January 2014, The Queen's granddaughter Zara Tindall gave birth to a daughter at the hospital.

 Facilities

 There are 683 beds at the hospital.